Shippable/docs/sources/deploy/aws-elastic-beanstalk.md

 1. Create an account integration using your Shippable account for Amazon ECR.
     Instructions to create an integration can be found [here](http://docs.shippable.com/platform/tutorial/integration/howto-crud-integration/).
 Copy the friendly name of the integration.

-2. Add the following yml block to your [shippable.resources.yml](/platform/tutorial/workflow/shippable-resources-yml/) file.
+2. Add the following yml block to the existing `resources` section in your [shippable.yml](/platform/tutorial/workflow/shippable-yml/) file.

 ```
 resources: